hyperledger-labs/private-data-objects/docker/README.md

         --interface localhost --ledger http://127.0.0.1:6600
 ```

+The examples below are run in the foreground.
+To run these examples
+in the background add the `--detach` switch to the `docker run` commands.

+As mentioned above, the docker images are built with a `UID:GID`
+dervied from account used to build the images.
+If you would prefer to
+use a different identity, the `--user` switch to the `docker run`
+command will override the builtin identities.
+This can be especially
+useful if the images are stored in a repository.

-** NOTE: We need a better way to process registrations for SGX HW mode.
+** NOTE: ** We need a better way to process registrations for SGX HW mode.
 In
 theory, the best way to do this may be to create a canonical base
 services image; populate an instance of it with CCF private keys, run
 the registration.
 That way the canonical base service image would have
 a standard version of the enclave library that would not have to deal
-with reproducible builds.**
+with reproducible builds.

 ### CCF Deployment ###